 One piece of advice that I give all bloggers who ask me is to develop a "mission statement" for your blog.
 For me, Caravan Sonnet, only posts blog posts that "strive to encourage people to grow in their relationship with the Lord, inspire people to live life fully and beautifully, and posts that would encourage others to take the time to delight in the beauty of ordinary days".
 Under this I have decided that the topics that I post about will be about travel, health, scripture, creativity, my writing, and my shop.
 This mission statement sometimes morphs and changes in a few minor ways, but it has helped me make the decision of what I will and won't do in bloggy world.
 Its made it incredibly easy to turn down certain offers and collaborations and opened the doors to lasting friendships and a blog that I know I would want to read forty years down the road.
 I truly believe having a mission statement also helps remove the feelings of comparison as you focus on your calling for your blog and not someone else's.

-5. Make Decisions for You and Your Blog
+5. Make Decisions for You and Your Blog.

 I really believe that you need to make decisions for you and your blog alone.
 This will save you tons of time in comparing yourself to another blogger.
 Remember your mission statement and make decisions for your blog depending on your mission statement.
 There is sometimes a "big conversation" about whether you need to have your blog be "a hobby" or "a business".
 After blogging for a couple of years now I can honestly say that I see this conversation "come full circle" in bloggy world.
 Some people will say that you need to "choose" one or the other and that you need to make a huge list of changes for your blog depending on which way you are going to go.